Ch4eyo/Activity8/README.md

 The app uses Socket.IO for bidirectional, event-based communication between clients and server, enabling instant message delivery.

 ### Persistent Storage
-Messages and rooms are stored in a SQLite database using TypeORM, ensuring data persists across server restarts.
+Messages and rooms are stored in a SQLite database (\chatroom-john.sqlite\) using TypeORM, ensuring data persists across server restarts.

 ### User Experience
 - **Consistent avatars** - Each user gets a unique emoji based on their username
 - **Message alignment** - Your messages on the right, others on the left
 - **Clean design** - No clutter, focus on conversation
 - **Smooth animations** - Professional feel with subtle transitions

+##  Troubleshooting

+### Backend won't start
+- Make sure port 3000 is not in use by another application
+- Check that all dependencies are installed: \
+pm install\
+- Verify Node.js version is 16 or higher: \
+ode --version\

+### Frontend won't connect
+- Ensure the backend is running first
+- Check that backend is accessible at \http://localhost:3000\
+- Clear browser cache and refresh

+### Database issues
+- The database file will be created automatically on first run
+- If you need a fresh start, delete \ackend/chatroom-john.sqlite\ and restart the backend

 ##  License